 - Musculoskeletal Disorder (MSDs) Symptoms – Standing in one spot along the assembly-line assembling sandwiches according to the customer’s orders can cause fatigue.
 When employee works in awkward positions and postures for hours at a time, they can develop a musculoskeletal disorder that leads to muscle strains, strains, and aches.

 - Heavy Lifting Injuries – Much of the merchandise containers delivered to a Subway Sandwich restaurant arrive in large boxes filled with industrial size cans, jars, and bottles.
 If the worker lacks proper training on effective ways to lift heavy items, including boxes and buckets, they could develop serious back injuries that lead to a lifetime of chronic problems.

 - Toxic Fume Exposure – To maintain a sanitized environment, the workers are required to use toxic chemicals and cleaning supplies.
 Mixing ammonia and chlorine can cause toxic fumes that without proper ventilation could cause significant respiratory problems, lung injuries, and potentially, death.

-- Work Exhaustion – Many restaurant workers, including those employed at Subway, McDonald’s, Wendy’s, Burger King, Carl’s Jr.’s and other locations work long hours, especially during the night shift.
-The hours of overexertion can create physical fatigue and drain the employee mentally that might take a long time to recover from completely.
+- Work Exhaustion – Many restaurant workers, including those employed at Subway, McDonald’s, Wendy’s, Burger King, Carl’s Jr., and other locations work long hours, especially during the night shift.
+The hours of overexertion can create physical fatigue and drain the employee mentally which might take a long time to recover from completely.

 Subway Sandwich Workers’ Wages